This What's New provides an overview of the features that are introduced or enhanced in Service Virtualization 4.20.

 Infrastructure, Integrations and SDKs

-SV Jenkins plug-in.
-Updated integration with version 5.3 of the HPE Application Automation Tools Jenkins plugin.
-This plugin allows you to add Jenkins build steps for interacting with the SV Server and virtual services.
-Operations include deploy, un-deploy, change mode of virtual services, and export virtual service with updated models after learning.
+SV Bamboo plug-in.
+Integration was added for the Bamboo CI tool using a plugin.
+The plugin contains Bamboo steps for working with the SV Server and Virtual Services.
+Operations include deploy, un-deploy, change mode of Virtual Services and export Virtual Service with updated models after learning.

 SV Protocol Extensibility SDK.
-Updated Service Virtualization Protocol Extensibility SDK, with compatibility with version 4.10.
-The SDK and its documentation are not part of the general distribution, but are available to customers and partners upon request.
-For more information, contact SV product management.
+The Service Virtualization Protocol Extensibility SDK was updated for this version.
+The SDK and its documentation are not part of the distribution and is available to customers and partners upon request.
+For more information, contact your SV sales representative.

 Early Access Program